huangyuchen3/the-reallocation-engine/chapters/12-modes-operating-the-engine.md

 # 1. scan — detect the ATS and pull the company's current postings
 npm run ats:scan

-# 2. pipeline — score the pulled roles (sponsorship, fit, liveness, timeline)
+# 2. pipeline — score the pulled roles
 #    (run via the pipeline mode / auto-pipeline)

 # 3. oferta — evaluate one role into a composite + Apply/Consider/Skip